espressif/esp-iot-solution/examples/usb/host/usb_camera_mic_spk/README.md

 Build the project and flash it to the board, then run the monitor tool to view the serial output:

+* Run `. ./export.sh` to set IDF environment
-Run `idf.py set-target esp32s3` to set target chip.
+* Run `idf.py set-target esp32s3` to set target chip
+* Run `pip install "idf-component-manager~=1.1.4"` to upgrade your component manager if any error happends during last step

-Run `idf.py -p PORT flash monitor` to build, flash and monitor the project.
+* Run `idf.py -p PORT flash monitor` to build, flash and monitor the project

 (To exit the serial monitor, type `Ctrl-]`.)